araobp/nlan/DATABASE.md

 - may use OpenDaylight as a master (in future)

 ##New database to be developed
-- Merge(add/delete) operations with mergo
+- Merge(add/delete) operations: do I need to use map instead of struct???
 - Commits Log and periodic snapshots onto a storage

 ###Schema generation